Kimplul/hid-tmff2/README.md

 + T248 isn't as extensively tested as T300 RS, please see issues and open new ones if you encounter problems.
   There is currently no support for the built-in screen.

++ TX support is considered experimental, please see issues (especially https://github.com/Kimplul/hid-tmff2/issues/48) and open new ones if you encounter issues.

 + To change gain, autocentering etc. use [Oversteer](https://github.com/berarma/oversteer).

 + If a wheel has a deadzone in games, you can try setting up a udev rule: